RichBu/Resume/Resume-Rich Budek_2018_r02.md

 * Installed, modified, and troubleshot machinery and equipment in plants all over the world
 * Took over management of mainframe CAD system as well as office computer network
 * Took over design of in house vision inspection equipment as well as outside designed systems
-* Assisted plants in debugging automation equipment that utilized PLC’s, microprocessors, and computers.
+* Assisted plants in debugging automation equipment that utilized PLCï¿½s, microprocessors, and computers.

-1988–1992	Data Weighing Systems, Inc.						Elk Grove Village, IL Engineer
+1988ï¿½1992	Data Weighing Systems, Inc.						Elk Grove Village, IL Engineer
 * Was the only engineer / technical person on staff in a small company, therefore, exposed to many different aspects of engineering
 * Designed entire projects from initial sales call to conceptual ideas to final production.
 This involved my dealing with customers as a salesperson
 * Involved in creating initial proposals that required estimating time & materials
 * Laid out and integrated entire systems
+* Used Microsoft Visual Basic to interface to scales
-* Designed custom boards and chips that would integrate with other vendor’s boards and devices.
-In doing so, I was extensively involved in dealing with and tracking vendor’s progress and specs.
+* Designed custom boards and chips that would integrate with other vendorï¿½s boards and devices.
+In doing so, I was extensively involved in dealing with and tracking vendorï¿½s progress and specs.
 * Managed entire projects from start to finish.
 This could not be possible without setting and keeping deadlines
 * Coordinated with technicians and a lot of times I did the actual installations myself of complex, integrated systems
-* Wrote or managed all of the software written in many different languages including assembler, ‘C’, Pascal, dBase, and Forth
+* Wrote or managed all of the software written in many different languages including assembler, ï¿½Cï¿½, Pascal, dBase, and Forth
-* Was service department’s technical advisor which required me at times to do the actual service myself on the bench or in the field.
+* Was service departmentï¿½s technical advisor which required me at times to do the actual service myself on the bench or in the field.
 I own all of my own tools.
 * Provided the customer assistance and training.
 Troubleshooting over the telephone with customers was another aspect of being the technical person in charge
 * Designed and ran technical training sessions for the technicians
-* Designed systems that included integrated force or weight transducers, computers, PLC’s, vibratory feeders, conveyors, and mechanical assembly lines
+* Designed systems that included integrated force or weight transducers, computers, PLCï¿½s, vibratory feeders, conveyors, and mechanical assembly lines
 * Examples of designs included:
 - Networked stations with pneumatically accepted or rejected parts based on their target weight
 - Numerous box filling applications utilizing vibratory or conveyor feeders
-- Computers linked to PLC’s
+- Computers linked to PLCï¿½s
 - Intrinsically safe designs and wiring
 - Custom embedded micro-controller boards